Hugana/p2ascii/README.md

   - 0–255: Manual threshold.
     - Higher = fewer edges (only strong ones)
     - Lower = more edges (fine details)

+## Transparency Mode (--transparent)

+When included, the output ASCII image will have a transparent background, displaying only the characters.
+This option is applicable to image output commands: sc2image, sc2cimage, cc2image, and cc2cimage.

 ## Example Outputs